-Ceramic brake pads are the ultimate in brake pads.
-They are the most expensive types of brake pads available, but they also last longer than any other type.
-The ceramic compound that these brake pads are made of is great for absorbing the heat that results from any type of continuous and hard braking.
+Ceramic brake pads are expensive, but they last longer.
+Ceramic brake pads are excellent at absorbing the heat from continuous and hard braking.
 They work efficiently whether your brakes are warm or cold and create very little dust.
-They are made with small amounts of copper and clay, which is molded into the compound to make for a strong and long-lasting brake pad.
+They are made with small amounts of copper and clay, which are molded into the compound to make a strong, long-lasting brake pad.

-Semi-metallic brake pads are found in the majority of vehicles sold today.
-Made with a metallic hybrid compound and an organic resin seal they are then molded into various shapes and baked in a furnace to harden them.
-Semi-metallic brake pads are very durable, as well as heat-resistant and resistant to wear.
-However, because these pads have a lower friction coefficient when it comes to lower temperatures, they may need a little more pedal power when the brakes are cold and can be noisier to operate.
-These types of brake pads are great for a majority of vehicles because they are sturdy, well-made, and diverse brake pads.
+Semi-metallic brake pads are found in the majority of vehicles today.
+They are made with a metallic hybrid compound and an organic resin seal and are molded into various shapes and baked in a furnace to harden them.
+Semi-metallic brake pads are durable and heat and wear-resistant.
+However, these pads may need more pedal power when the brakes are cold, and can be noisier.
+These types of brake pads are great for a majority of vehicles because they are sturdy and well-made.

-Low-metallic brake pads have excellent heat-transfer capabilities but they tend to be quite noisy and release a lot of brake dust.
-They are organic in nature and offer good braking capabilities.
-Low-metallic brake pads are good when it comes to braking and the materials that they are made of are completely organic.
+Low-metallic brake pads have excellent heat-transfer capabilities, but tend to be noisy and release brake dust.
+They are organic and offer good braking abilities.